ModellingWebLab/deployment/README.md

     site.yml
 ```

+To watch the progress of the Ansible build, log in to your server and run `sudo journalctl -f`.
+Logs will appear eventually at `/var/log/cloud-init-output.log`.

 You can run `sudo ansible-pull` again on the host after the first deployment if you wish to update the system live.
-The same options should work.
+The same options should work, or run `sudo -H /var/lib/cloud/instance/scripts/runcmd` as a shortcut.
 Manually editing the `weblab_ansible_vars` JSON file will allow you to change variables passed to ansible,
 while the `-C` argument specifies the deployment repository branch to use.